 Is there a connection between human freedom and a gold redeemable money? …When you recall that one of the first moves by Lenin, Mussolini and Hitler was to outlaw individual ownership of gold, you begin to sense that there may be some connection between money, redeemable in gold, and the rare prize known as human liberty… Various plans have been proposed to reverse this spiral of debt… All of these proposals look good.
 But they…will not stand against [political] spending pressures.

 Here at the twilight of your career you have sent a loud message to Americans that diversifying out of dollars and into gold is unnecessary.
 At the end of the day you have to know that such advice spits in the face of history and risk management.
 You don't want to be remembered for discouraging Americans from diversifying their worth given the fate that now inescapably awaits the dollar.
-Come clean, Mr. Buffet, and explain to America that having gold exposure, uncorrelated to the dollar, is a sage use of capital.
+Come clean, Mr. Buffett, and explain to America that having gold exposure, uncorrelated to the dollar, is a sage use of capital.